 Helps individuals make an informed decision about attending an institute of higher learning.
 Covers items such as understanding the realities of college life, how to obtain credit for military training and experience, researching schools and completing a college admissions package.
 Also provides an understanding of financial assistance, to include the GI Bill and the risks associated with incurring debt while in school

-• Career Technical Training Track, delivered by the Veterans Administration
+• Career Exploration and Planning Track, delivered by the Department of Labor

 • Entrepreneur Track, delivered by the Small Business Administration: